anfleene/reviewing-code-review/how/slide1.md

 .notes Take a quick glance over your code and see if there’s anything you would push back on if you were reviewing this code and fix it before sending for review.

 !SLIDE center transition=uncover
-You are not the code you develop
+You are not the code you developed
 -------
 .notes Don't take review comments personaly
 .notes Think of Code Review as a peer editing your research paper